 Each network-assigned UE radio capability ID is stored together with a PLMN identity of the PLMN that provided it as well as a mapping to the corresponding UE radio configuration, and is valid in that PLMN.
 A network-assigned UE radio capability ID can only be used if the SUPI from the USIM matches the SUPI stored in the non-volatile memory of the ME, else the UE shall delete the network-assigned UE radio capability ID.
 The UE shall be able to store at least the last 16 received network-assigned UE radio capability IDs.
 There shall be only one network-assigned UE radio capability ID stored for a given combination of PLMN identity and UE radio configuration and any existing UE radio capability ID shall be deleted when a new UE radio capability ID is added for the same combination of PLMN identity and UE radio configuration.
 If the UE receives a network-assigned UE radio capability ID with a Version ID value different from the value included in the network-assigned UE radio capability ID(s) stored at the UE for the serving PLMN, the UE may delete these stored network-assigned UE radio capability ID(s).

 The allowed NSSAI(s) can be stored in a non-volatile memory in the ME together with the SUPI from the USIM.
 Allowed NSSAI consists of S-NSSAI(s) stored together with a PLMN identity, if it is associated with a PLMN.
 If the allowed NSSAI is stored, then the UE shall store the S-NSSAI(s) of the HPLMN.
 If the UE is in the VPLMN, the UE shall also store the allowed NSSAI for the serving PLMN and any necessary mapping of the allowed NSSAI for the serving PLMN to the S-NSSAI(s) of the HPLMN.
 The allowed NSSAI(s) can only be used if the SUPI from the USIM matches the SUPI stored in the non-volatile memory of the ME; else the UE shall delete the allowed NSSAI(s).

+The partially allowed NSSAI(s) can be stored as allowed NSSAI(s) in a non-volatile memory in the ME together with the SUPI from the USIM.
+Partially allowed NSSAI consists of allowed S-NSSAI(s) and for each S-NSSAI a list of TAs for which the S-NSSAI is supported, together with a PLMN identity.

 If the UE is registered for emergency services, the UE shall not store the 5GMM parameters described in this annex on the USIM or in non-volatile memory.
 Instead the UE shall temporarily store these parameters locally in the ME and the UE shall delete these parameters when the UE is deregistered.